lookit/lookit-docs/docs/source/community-study-review-checklists-self.rst

--  Is your study being randomized correctly? (e.g., you have the right audio and videos for the conditions they’re intended to be for) Note: this is NOT something Lookit staff will confirm for you during review; we will generally run through one random condition focusing on communication and any technical issues.
+-  Is your study being randomized correctly? (e.g., you have the right audio and videos for the conditions they’re intended to be for) Note: this is NOT something CHS staff will confirm for you during review; we will generally run through one random condition focusing on communication and any technical issues.
--  Are the audio/videos running the way you want them to? (e.g. video is located in the right place on the screen) Again, this is NOT something Lookit staff will confirm for you as we don’t know how you wanted them to look!
+-  Are the audio/videos running the way you want them to? (e.g. video is located in the right place on the screen) Again, this is NOT something CHS staff will confirm for you as we don’t know how you wanted them to look!
 -  Are all stimuli hosted at URLs starting with https://, not http://?
    (Insecure hosts won’t be allowed for both security and performance